-If you really trust your hairdresser and you believe that they can easily connect your hair with your beard, get this stylish low fade black men cut.
-It is ideal for the office wear, and it will suit guys who already have facial hair.
+If you really trust your hairdresser and believe that they can easily connect your hair with your beard, get this stylish low-fade black men cut.
+It is ideal for office wear, and it will suit guys who already have facial hair.

 5. Afro Man Bun with Fade

 If you prefer haircuts that don’t come in contact with your face; always wear your hair in a bun.
 This curly man bun style is ideal for athletes since it allows them to move with ease, and at the same time to enjoy a stylish low fade afro hairdo.